kr41/h10n/docs/index.rst

-H10n Documentation
+h10n Documentation
 ==================

+"Humanization" is a Python_ framework for localization & internationalization that helps to build flexible & well supportable multilingual applications by "smart" translation strings.

-"H10n" means "Humanization".
-It is a framework for internationalization and localization for Python_ programming language.
-The main goal is that translation strings are full featured objects, so that you can encapsulate language specific things processing directly in the translation catalogs.
+The main goal is that translation strings are full featured objects, so that you can encapsulate things specific for natural language directly in ones.

 .. _Python: http://www.python.org/